jsbisht/aws-developer-associate/scaling.md

 Stage 6: Move DB to Aurora Cluster with 2 readers (Update wordpress to point to writer endpoint) Stage 7: Cleanup

-NOTE: Even if there are 2 readers created for Aurora, only one reader endpoint will be created.
+**NOTE:** Even if there are 2 readers created for Aurora, only one reader endpoint will be created.
 Additional can be created manually using custom endpoint feature.

+---

+# Misc

+SSL Offload

+- HTTPS to the load balancer
+- HTTP to the instances (origin)